kelezoli/30DaysOfSWA/www/docs/Introduction.md

 </details>

 ### Tabs
-You will see sometimes tabs in the text just like in the rolldown above.
+You will see sometimes tabs in the text just like in the accordion above.
 We use them to ease the eye when sequential arrangement of information would make understanding difficult.
 Tabs usually used when you want to present the same thing in different versions or a subject in different state like a man before and after loosing weight.